devpks/StratisSwapContracts/StratisSwap/JsonConfig/README.md

 ### Parameters

-- `string config` - JSON payload to log (best if minified)
+- `string config` - JSON payload to log **(minify to save gas)**

 ## Managing Roles

 There are two possible roles, Admin and Contributor.
-The creator of the contract is an automatically Admin.
+The creator of the contract is automatically made an Admin.

 ### Admins